cirillojon/Andromeda/README.md

     ```

     However for api testing, I highly reccomend using postman
-    For example, to test this PUT request in postman:
+    For example, to test this POST request in postman:
     in the url field put: `http://167.71.165.9/api/task`
     make it a `PUT` request
     Then in the body, select `raw`, and `json`, and add this: